RohilPrajapati/c-compiler-for-sublimetext3/README.md

-# creating sublime interactive compiler and runner for c language
+# creating sublime interactive compiler and runner for c/c++
 <p>
     This sublime build will help you to compile the c and c++ in cmd(command prompt).
 This sublime build is for windows operating system.
 </p>